OutSystems/docs-odc/src/eap/tutorial-2-create-library.md

 ## Create a source for the table

 After you drag the table to the canvas, OutSystems warns you that it requires a source.
 Normally the source is an entity.
-However, entities are not available in libraries, and libraries must be stateless.
+However, entities aren't available in libraries, and libraries must be stateless.

 In this case the source is provided by input parameters and structures to receive data.